-Are you searching for a efficient, affordable home comfort system?
-If electricity is the better or only option available to you, a central heat pump or ductless mini-split could be a good choice.
-Both systems run on electric power and run in heating and cooling modes for 365 days of comfort.
+Are you searching for a reliable, affordable home comfort system?
+If electricity is the ideal or only solution available to you, a central heat pump or ductless mini-split could be perfect for your home.
+Both systems run on electric power and operate in heating and cooling modes for year-round comfort.
 So, have you made your choice?
-If you're still trying to decide, get the details about each HVAC system to help you determine the right fit.
+If you’re still trying to decide, read more about each HVAC system to help you determine the right fit.

 What Is a Heat Pump?

 A heat pump is a type of central climate control system.
-Unlike a furnace, which creates usable heat for the home by burning a fuel source, a heat pump moves heat from one place to another.
-In the winter, it pulls out heat energy from the air outdoors and redirects it inside.
-Then, a built-in reversing valve enables it to complete this process backward in the summer, running the same as an AC system to pull heat and humidity from indoor air and vent it outside.
+Different from a furnace, which creates usable heat for the home by combusting a fuel source, a heat pump redirects heat from one place to another.
+In the winter, it pulls out heat energy from the air outside and redirects it inside.
+Then, a built-in reversing valve will allow it to operate backward in the summer, running the same as an air conditioner to remove heat and humidity from indoor air and vent it outside.

 What Is a Mini-Split?

-A mini-split is designed on the same principle as a heat pump.
-In fact, it is a kind of heat pump — but although they don’t use the ductwork.
+A mini-split operates on the same principle as a heat pump.
+In fact, it is a kind of heat pump — just without the ductwork.
 That’s why it’s called a “ductless” system.
-A mini-split could be a ceiling- or wall-mounted unit with a built-in air handler.
-This indoor equipment connects directly to an outdoor condensing unit via a small hole drilled through the wall.
-Multiple indoor units can connect with a single outdoor unit, allowing for whole-home comfort with no ductwork necessary.
+A mini-split can be a ceiling- or wall-mounted unit with a built-in air handler.
+This indoor portion is connected directly to an outdoor condensing unit from a small hole drilled in the wall.
+Several indoor units can link up with a single outdoor unit, providing whole-home comfort with no ductwork needed.

-Here are key factors to consider when deciding between a heat pump and a mini-split for your Atlanta home.
+These are the most important details to think about when deciding between a heat pump and a mini-split for your the U.S. home.

 Ductwork & Installation

-If your home is already heated and cooled with a conventional furnace and central AC system, the necessary ductwork infrastructure is already in place.
-Therefore, installing a heat pump is probably the more practical solution.
+If your home is currently heated and cooled with a traditional furnace and AC unit, the needed ductwork infrastructure is already in place.
+In this situation, installing a heat pump is potentially the more practical solution.

-However, if you live in an older home or have just completed a renovation, you may not have ductwork in reach.
-In this case, adding a mini-split is much less complicated and is more affordable than installing in the ductwork required for a heat pump.
+However, if you live in an older home or have added on to the home, you might not have ductwork where you want climate control.
+In this case, installing a mini-split is much less complex and is more cost effective than adding in the ductwork required for a heat pump.

-Heat pumps are managed the same as most other central heating and cooling systems: by setting a wall-mounted thermostat installed in a accessible location.
-On the other hand, ductless mini-splits have a remote that lets you control each wall-mounted unit from anywhere in the room.
+Heat pumps are managed in a way similar to most other central heating and cooling systems: by setting a wall-mounted thermostat installed in a central location.
+On the other hand, ductless mini-splits use a remote that lets you operate each wall-mounted unit from anywhere in the room.

-If you’re satisfied with controlling the temperature throughout the house using a single thermostat, zoning may not be needed.
-If it is, you can enhance home comfort and save energy by heating and cooling separate rooms individually.
+If you’re satisfied with adjusting the temperature throughout the house using a single thermostat, zoning may not be needed.
+If it is, you can increase home comfort and conserve energy by heating and cooling separate rooms independently.

-Such ‘zoned’ temperature control can be integrated into a central heat pump system by setting up multiple thermostats and ductwork dampers.
-But it may be easier and more affordable to install mini-splits in rooms with distinct temperature requirements, whether they’re heated and cooled by a central HVAC system or not.
+Such ‘zoned’ temperature control can be added into a central heat pump system by installing multiple thermostats and ductwork dampers.
+But it may be more straightforward and more affordable to install mini-splits in rooms with individual temperature needs, whether they’re heated and cooled by a central HVAC system or not.

-Heat pumps don’t prioritize flexibility.
-Instead, they can replace your existing furnace and air conditioner and offer whole-house comfort with help from a network of air ducts.
+Heat pumps don’t focus on flexibility.
+Instead, they can replace your existing furnace and air conditioner and offer whole-house comfort thanks to a network of air ducts.

 Mini-splits have more options for where you can put the unit.
-Homeowners can install one in a single room that you would otherwise find difficult to keep comfortable.
-You could mount one in a transformed garage or sunroom without adding more ductwork.
-You can also install a mini-split air handler in each room, all connected to the outdoor condensing unit for cost-effective operation.
+Homeowners can install one in a single room that you would otherwise find tough to keep comfortable.
+You could mount one in a modified garage or sunroom without new ductwork.
+You can also equip the entire home with a mini-split air handler in each room, all connected to the outdoor condensing unit for affordable operation.

-Even so, ductless mini-splits are basically more efficient because they don’t suffer the energy losses associated with leaky ductwork.
-A normal home wastes more than 20% of the air traveling through the ductwork to poor air sealing or a lack of insulation.
-This means that a mini-split is more likely to provide the same amount of hot or cold air at a lower cost.
+All the same, ductless mini-splits are generally more efficient because they don’t suffer the energy losses associated with leaky ductwork.
+A typical home wastes more than 20% of the air passing through the ductwork to poor air sealing or a lack of insulation.
+This suggests that a mini-split is more likely to supply the same amount of hot or cold air at a lower cost.

-Heat pumps look similar to central air conditioners.
-The outdoor cabinet is nearly indistinguishable, and the indoor air handler sits within a utility closet or somewhere in the basement.
+Heat pumps look almost identical to central AC units.
+The outdoor cabinet is nearly indistinguishable, and the indoor air handler concealed within a utility closet or place in the basement.

-On the other hand, mini-splits are more noticeable.
+On the other hand, mini-splits are easier to spot.
 The air handlers come in sleek jackets designed to be unobtrusive, but they are clearly visible in any room in which they are installed on the wall or ceiling.

 Schedule Heat Pump or Mini-Split Installation

-Whatever you decide to do, Peachtree Service Experts can perform the professional installation you want.
-Our service providers are ready to provide excellent products and services protected by our one-year 100% satisfaction guarantee.
-To learn more about heat pumps vs. mini-splits or request an installation estimate, please contact your nearest Peachtree Service Experts office today.
+Whatever you decide to do, Service Experts Heating, Air Conditioning & Plumbing can complete the professional installation you are expecting.
+Our technicians are ready to bring excellent products and services protected by our one-year 100% satisfaction guarantee.
+To ask more questions about heat pumps vs. mini-splits or request an installation estimate, please contact your nearby Service Experts Heating, Air Conditioning & Plumbing office today.